xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 - `"Foo"` (returns *Length is odd.*)
 - `null` (returns *NullReferenceException*)

+All the code for the following is available in my GitHub repo [ResultType-blog][5] - these are [Linqpad][6] scripts, but can easily be modified by removing the first line.

 # 1. Just do it

 Here's the most trivial approach to solve the issue: